Christina gives thanks and shares her story about how Mission Santa Maria is changing her life though education.

 We recently added a new member to the Mission Santa Maria family!
 Our baby girl was born a month early and we are very grateful we were in the U.S. during this time since she had to spend a few extra days in the hospital.
 Grace and baby Regan are doing very well now.

 Between March and July, we gave out about 1 million meals to families in the surrounding towns.
-This herculean effort by our fairly small charity was made possible only by the incredible outpouring of generosity of our donors (including many new ones) and the local community who volunteered to put in the hours of daily work to distribute food (pictured above).
+This herculean effort by our fairly small charity was made possible only by the incredible outpouring of generosity of our donors (including many new ones) and the local community who volunteered to put in the hours of daily work to distribute food (pictured below).

 We are incredibly proud to have been part of this crisis response.
 As donations poured in, we were humbled by the generosity of our donors, and it enabled us to reach more and more families.
 On behalf of thousands of families here, thank you!